lequeso/awesomeincu-2015/_tutorials/unity-pong.md

 Now we want to do the hard part: add a Script for movement for our paddles.
 I'm going to share the code below.
 I recommend typing each line, some people may want to just copy the code and move on - totally depends on what you want to do.

 To add a script, make sure that Player01 is still selected in your Hierarchy pane, then go to 'Add Component', and then 'New Script.'
 Call this one 'PlayerControls' and make sure the language is C# (or CSharp, as it is spelled out in Unity).
 Hit 'Create and Add'.
-Now double click the icon that appears below in the Project pane to open it up in [MonoDevelop](http://en.wikipedia.org/wiki/MonoDevelop), Unity's Integrated Development Environment (or IDE) - essentially, it's the program Unity uses to let us write our scripts in.
+Now <kbd>double click</kbd> the icon that appears below in the Project pane to open it up in [MonoDevelop](http://en.wikipedia.org/wiki/MonoDevelop), Unity's Integrated Development Environment (or IDE) - essentially, it's the program Unity uses to let us write our scripts in.
 On Windows, you may be using Microsoft's Visual Studio IDE, but this process will be similar.

 ![image alt text](/img/tutorials/unity-pong/image_6.png)

-This is what we need the file to look like:

-### Code Breakdown: ###
+### Code Breakdown:

 In short, the first two lines are packages of pre-written code we want to tell our program it can use.